ChaoticTrials/ModMeta/docs/excavar/index.md

     - `LOGS` - only logs (blocks with tag `#minecraft:logs`) can be mined with Excavar
     - `ORES_AND_LOGS` - `ORES` and `LOGS` combined
 - You can define a list of tools which cannot be used with Excavar - `deniedTools`.
-For that, you can use `*` as a wildcard, for example `"minecraft:*_pickace"` would disable all vanilla pickaxes.
+For that, you can use `*` as a wildcard, for example `"minecraft:*_pickaxe"` would disable all vanilla pickaxes.

 ## Demonstration